SystemsApproach/security/tls.rst

 analysis of security should start by looking at the threats that we need to protect against.
 And there are always going to be trade-offs between the costs we are willing to pay and the security we can provide.
-TLS is not a perfect of complete solution but it has certainly done a lot to improve security of communication on the Internet.
+TLS is not a perfect or complete solution but it has certainly done a lot to improve security of communication on the Internet.